fluo10/mtid/SPECS.md

 ## Encoding/Decoding

-MTID uses a custom base encoding/decoding to convert integer value into/from character blocks.
+caretta-id uses a custom base encoding/decoding to convert integer value into/from character blocks.

 ### Alphabet
 - Based on BASE32.